This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 This is a newer version of LegacyTracer with more features, like being able to make the opacity of the trail be based on the movement speed of the particle.

-Creates lens flares with up to 4 textured layers with different colors and sizes.
+Defines a lens flare effect with up to four textured layers with different colors and sizes.

-Particle with a 3D model.
-Similar to Model, but with some different options and seemingly no way to change the blend mode.
+Defines a particle with a 3D model.
+Similar to Model, but with some different options.

 Some models only work properly with this action and not with the Model action for some unknown reason.
 A good example of this is the Carian greatsword model in Elden Ring (88300), which gets horribly stretched and distorted when used with the other action, but it works fine with this one.